Coaching is useful when:

 Coaching is the wrong choice if:

-- You have experiences trauma and are still actively recovering from it
+- You have experienced trauma and are still actively recovering from it

 - You are not merely unhappy or discontented, but depressed (try this self-screening if you think you may be depressed, or talk to your doctor)